<em>Echinops</em>: to plant, to grow and to care for

 Frequently asked questions

-If you don't like it, lift young seedlings while still small.
-It's best to remove flower stems once they have faded.
-Installing mulch around the plant also reduces spontaneous sowings.
+If you don't like that, dig up young seedlings while they're still small.
+As a precaution, remove flower stems once faded.
+Applying mulch around the plant also limits spontaneous sowings.

-Pruning after flowering cleans clumps, prevents spontaneous sowing, but can also encourage new flowers – Echinops can be perpetual.
-However, erect stems and infructescences (seedheads), bearing seeds, are sturdy enough to remain in place over winter, and are then rather decorative!
-They can continue to structure the border in winter.
+Pruning after flowering helps tidy clumps, prevents spontaneous sowing and can also encourage new flowers — Echinops can be perpetual.
+However, upright stems and seedheads, bearing seeds, are sturdy enough to remain in place over winter and are then rather decorative.
+They can continue to give structure to the border in winter.

 Comments